 At the end of the park, you exit almost directly in front of the Upside-Down House.
 Just walk towards the KL Menara Tower, then you will have a) a fantastic photo opportunity and b) at the same time the right direction to the Upside-Down House, which is probably fun to visit.
 But we saved our money though for other priorities.

 Entrance fee: 25 MYR

 Directly in front of the Upside-Down House, you will also find the “I love KL Tower” sign.
 Note that there are lots and lots of tour buses that stop here.
 But you can find time in between the crowds to take a picture of yourself with the sign.
 For those who like things like that…

 Bukit Bintang Walk

 At the Bukit Bintang Walk is one fancy store after the other.
 If you like shopping, we are sure you will be in heaven here!
-Bukit Bintang is not only known for its big shopping possibilities, but also for the enormous number of restaurants, clubs and bars.
+Bukit Bintang is not only known for its big shopping possibilities, but also for the enormous number of restaurants, clubs, and bars.

-The walk from Bukit Bintang will lead you to a gate which again leads you to Arab Street.
+The walk from Bukit Bintang will lead you to a gate that again leads you to Arab Street.
 We were so hungry for a Kebab as we came to this place.
 But we forgot that it was during Ramadan, and so we were left standing in front of closed restaurants and empty food stalls.